jonaskon/sweng-public/exams/final/2019/THEORY.md

 Which of the following are true of fuzzing?

-- [ ] Fuzzing completely at random is a waste of CPU cycles
+- [Y] Fuzzing completely at random is a waste of CPU cycles
-- [ ] Most inputs fail to find any bugs
+- [y] Most inputs fail to find any bugs
-- [ ] It is best used as a last resort, since results are not guaranteed
+- [n] It is best used as a last resort, since results are not guaranteed
-- [ ] It is incompatible with more precise techniques from the formal verification world
+- [n] It is incompatible with more precise techniques from the formal verification world

 ---